ndom91/briefkasten-docs/docs/docs/getting-started.md

 The Extension comes with the keyboard shortcut **<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>K</kbd>** setup by default.
 This shortcut will launch the extension overlay and auto-fill any page title and description it can parse.
 Just click "Save" and you'll add the current tab to your Briefkasten!

 The extension also adds an Omnibox (URL Bar) prefix called `bk` to your Chrome instance.
-For example, if you type `bk ` and a search term, it will search through your bookmarks and return a list of matching Bookmarks and their URLs which you can simply navigate through (by pressing :arrow_up: or :arrow_down:) and press enter to visit.
+For example, if you type `bk ` and a search term, it will search through your bookmarks and return a list of matching Bookmarks and their URLs which you can simply navigate through (by pressing :arrow_up: or :arrow_down:) and press <kbd>Enter</kbd> to visit.
 For example:

 ![](/screenshots/extension2.png)